5t0n3/ctf-writeups/2022-osusec-league/phishing-in-the-open-sea/README.md

 If we xor those bytes with the corresponding bytes of the encrypted flag.png, we'll get the first few outputs from the random number generator.
 We can then just iterate over the timestamps before 1676086400, since this program refuses to execute beyond that point.

-This definitely isn't the best way to do all of that, but this is [the Python script]( I used that gave me the correct timestamp :)
+This definitely isn't the best way to do all of that, but this is [the Python script](bruteforce-timestamp.py) I used that gave me the correct timestamp :)

 ```python
 import random